 Dr Outi Donovan

-Outi Donovan is a Senior Research Fellow at University of Leeds.
+School of Government and International Relations, at Griffith University.
 Her main research areas are protection of civilians and peacebuilding.
-Outi’s most recent work looks at the responsibility to rebuild in the Libyan context and the role of women and gender in rebuilding processes.
+Dr Donovan’s most recent work looks at the responsibility to rebuild in the Libyan context and the role of women and gender in rebuilding processes.

-Dr Kaisa Hinkkainen is a University Academic Fellow in Security Studies at the University of Leeds.
+Dr Kaisa Hinkkainen Elliott is a is a Lecturer in the Department of Politics at The University of York.
 Her research interests include terrorism, conflict processes and resolution, particularly through using quantitative and geographical methods.
 Her previous research has focused on child soldiers and peacekeeping, economic sanctions and terrorism.